Nima-Fr/TryHackMe/Overpass/README.md

 -rw-rw-rw- 1 root root 250 Jun 27  2020 /etc/hosts
 ~~~

-We can use this to change the IP of the virtual host to our IP and then create the same directory tree and replace the final script with a bash reverse shell and because the cronjob is ran by root, we will gain a root shell.
+We can use this permission to change the IP of the virtual host to our IP and then create the same directory tree and replace the final script with a bash reverse shell and because the cronjob is being ran by root, we will gain a root shell.

 First change the IP in front of "overpass.thm" in `/etc/hosts` to yours: